Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 The automotive segment designs, manufactures, and distributes new vehicles, parts, and accessories, while GM Financial provides loans and credit facilities to retail and commercial customers and dealerships.

-Most of GM’s debt comes from GM Financial, which accounts for roughly 87% of the total as of 3Q 2023.
+The majority of GM’s debt came from GM Financial, which accounted for roughly 87% of the total as of the end of 2023.
+On the other hand, Automotive’s debt accounted for just 13.5% of General Motors’ total debt.

 GM Financial Debt

 GM Financial’s debt is classified into two categories: secured and unsecured debt.
+The definitions of both types of debt are available here: secured debt and unsecured debt.

 Secured debt is backed by assets and payable only from proceeds related to the underlying pledged assets, according to GM’s annual reports.